MikeHopley/ftl-ships-strategy/index.md

 Spend your first 50 scrap on cloaking-3.
 This lets you kill most enemies before they can fire, by cloaking first.

 The Glaive falls off hard against 2 shields, so try to get extra offence before sector 3.
 Hacking is ideal.
-Level 1 hacking will always take down 2 shields, *provided your framerate is high and the "frame limit" setting is on.*
+Level 1 hacking will always take down 2 shields, *providing you have a consistent high framerate, and use the "frame limit" setting.*

-2-power weapons are costly to get online with the Glaive: as well as buying the weapon, you need 165 scrap for weapons-6 and power.
-This can leave you vulnerable in sector 3 (and maybe even sector 4).
-Consider replacing the Glaive with another weapon that you can get online sooner; ideally still keep the Glaive for later, but sell it if necessary.
-For example, something like Flak 1 + Hull Laser 1 requires no upgrades and can last a long time.

 Buying shields significantly increases your chance to find hacking later, so generally buy them when the store isn’t selling hacking.
 Also consider buying backup battery.
 If the next store is selling systems, its chance to sell hacking is *approximately*: